pcolby/aws-sdk-qt/README.md

 ## Requirements
 ### Qt 5.1+
-AWS SDK for Qt requires Qt 5.1 or later, as the library makes use of Qt's QMessageAuthenticationCode class for generating HMAC codes for AWS request signatures, and that class was first added in Qt 5.1.0.
+QtAws requires Qt 5.1 or later, as the library makes use of Qt's QMessageAuthenticationCode class for generating HMAC codes for AWS request signatures, and that class was first added in Qt 5.1.0.